hdinh77/HTTPwebServer/README.md

 - localhost is the name of the host
 - 8888 is the port number, like a room in the house
 - /hello is the path of the port

+## Part 2 - WSGI and Mixing Web Servers and Frameworks
 - can use WSGI to let the server use all web frameworks like Flask, Django, and Pyramid
+- WSGI stands for Web Server Gateway Interface
 - this is interface between Python Web Servers and Python Web Frameworks
 - tell the server to load the 'app' callable from the Python module
 - then this loaded app shows up when the server takes a request and returns this to the HTTP